The Do’s and Don’t's of teaching your puppy where to go potty

 Every 3 hours in the night

-We know.
+I know.
 This is a lot.
 But giving your pawed pal every possible chance to relieve themselves outside will result in more opportunities for praise and positive reinforcement - the key ingredient to progress!

 Punishing your puppy by rubbing their nose in any messy mishaps might achieve the results you want, but it can also break down the bond you share with your best friend.
 When any form of punishment - be it shouting, smacking or scolding - is used to train a puppy, the puppy learns to become motivated by fear.